-Emily Coates is a lecturer in Theater Studies.
-She has directed the dance studies curriculum at Yale since its inception in 2006.
-In 1992, she received the School of American Ballet's Wein Award for Outstanding Promise, and joined New York City Ballet.
-She has performed with NYCB (1992 - 1998), Mikhail Baryshnikov (1998 - 2002), Twyla Tharp (2001 - 2003), and Yvonne Rainer (2006 - present).
-Career highlights include three duets with Baryshnikov: Mark Morris’ The Argument, in Karole Armitage’s The Last Lap, and Erick Hawkins’ Early Floating; Lucinda Childs’ solo Carnation; principal roles in the ballets of George Balanchine, Jerome Robbins, Angelin Preljocaj, and Twyla Tharp; Christopher Janney's Heartbeat; and Yvonne Rainer's 21st century creations.
+Her twenty-plus year performing career spans neoclassical ballet to postmodern dance.
+In 1992, she was awarded the School of American Ballet's Wein Award for Outstanding Promise and joined New York City Ballet.
+She has performed internationally with NYCB (1992 - 1998), Mikhail Baryshnikov's White Oak Dance Project (1998 - 2002), Twyla Tharp Dance (2001 - 2003), and Yvonne Rainer (2006 - present).
+Career highlights include three duets with Mikhail Baryshnikov, in Mark Morris’ The Argument, Karole Armitage’s The Last Lap, and Erick Hawkins’ Early Floating; principal roles in works by George Balanchine, Jerome Robbins, Angelin Preljocaj, and Twyla Tharp; Lucinda Childs’ canonical solo Carnation; and Christopher Janney's Heartbeat.
 She was among the last generation of dancers to work with Robbins, on West Side Story Suite, Les Noces, 2 & 3 Part Inventions, and Brandenburg.

 In 2006, she graduated magna cum laude with a B.A. in English from Yale.
 She also holds an M.A. in American Studies from Yale ’11.